Beesbreathing/sharedstuff/The minimum wage should be raised.md

 Simple, the competitor didn't use those funds, rather they used the funds which become profits, in other words, they made less profit for Shareholders/Owners pocket's because they had to spend some of it on the higher cost of wages.

 So, back to supply and demand.
-Now that we know prices aren't increasing willy nilly, and the minimum wage workers have a higher sum of money, then naturally they are going to be buying more necessities, we'll assume that since beforehand the workers in question could not afford all of their necessities they need, that they will continue buying as many as they can until they reach the required amount to sustain adequate life and the reproduction of workers (their children's lives)
+Now that we know prices aren't increasing willy-nilly, and the minimum wage workers have a higher sum of money, then naturally they are going to be buying more necessities, we'll assume that since beforehand the workers in question could not afford all of their necessities they need, that they will continue buying as many as they can until they reach the required amount to sustain adequate life and the reproduction of workers (their children's lives)

-This means that the more money the minimum wage working class recieves *the higher the demand of necessities*.
+This means that the more money the minimum wage working class receives *the higher the demand of necessities*.
 This means necessity producing companies have an occasion to increase the supply of necessities to meet this demand, this increases the rate at which they grow as they're receiving more money and a larger portion of the market the more and more workers buy from them.

 But necessities are not the only kind of commodity.
 There are also luxuries, and the companies which produce luxuries have no such increase in their demand, further, since the workers (as a whole) cannot afford many luxuries until they are satiated on necessities, the well off and wealthy are the people purchasing the majority of luxuries, and since the wealthy had to take from their own pockets to pay for the raise in wages, the demand for luxuries may even be falling if not staying the same.
 This means that less and less luxuries will be purchased resulting in luxury producing companies growing slower, compared to the necessity producing companies growing faster.